mdn/content/files/en-us/web/api/webtransport_api/index.md

 "Unreliable" means that transmission of data is not guaranteed, nor is arrival in a specific order.
 This is fine in some situations and provides very fast delivery.
 For example, you might want to transmit regular game state updates where each message supersedes the last one that arrives, and order is not important.

-Unreliable data transmission is handled via the {{domxref("WebTransport.datagram")}} property — this returns a {{domxref("WebTransportDatagramDuplexStream")}} object containing everything you need to send datagrams to the server, and receive them back.
+Unreliable data transmission is handled via the {{domxref("WebTransport.datagrams")}} property — this returns a {{domxref("WebTransportDatagramDuplexStream")}} object containing everything you need to send datagrams to the server, and receive them back.

 The {{domxref("WebTransportDatagramDuplexStream.writable")}} property returns a {{domxref("WritableStream")}} object that you can write data to using a writer, for transmission to the server: